Tw1ddle/geometrize-twitter-bot/README.md

 Stream listener did connect
 ```

-Once running, go on Twitter and tweet an image at the bot.
-After a few moments, the bot will tweet a geometrized version back at you (dependent on whether it has a backlog).
+Next, visit Twitter and tweet an image at the bot.
+After a few moments, the bot will tweet a geometrized version back at you (time taken may vary depending on how much of a backlog it has).

 ## Examples

-Tweet an image at the bot and wait:
+Simply tweet an image at the bot:

 ```
 @Geometrizer Hi, I like your bot!
 ```

-Or tweet specific numbers of shapes you want the bot to use, in the order they should be added:
+Tweet the specific numbers of shapes you want the bot to use, in the order they need to be added:

 ```
 @Geometrizer 50 rectangles, 50 circles, 50 rotated rectangles, 20 triangles.
 Thanks mister bot!